nadia-eecs/cs1b/hw/hw03/README.md

   int popularity
 };
 ```
-The database is from a text file, `spotify_daily_charts_artists_sample.csv`, which is used for input and output.
+The database is from a text file organized in ascending order by , `spotify_daily_charts_artists_sample.csv`, which is used for input and output.
 Create a menu for user interface with options for adding/deleting a record to/from the database, sorting records, and displaying a record or all records on the screen.

 Menu - Select:
 1. Add a record